winglang/winglibs/simtools/README.md

 This library is a set of tools that are supposed to make the user of the simulator a happier developer.

-For the time being, it contains only one function
+For the time being, it contains only one function, `addMacro`.

 ## `addMacro`